W03 Assignment: Rafting Site – About Us Page

 :root

-pseudo-class selector at the top of your rafting.css file by using the color scheme you selected and documented in this week's site planning document assignment.Check Your Understanding
+pseudo-class selector at the top of your rafting.css file by using a color scheme of your choice.
+This means choose colors that work well together providing enough contrast when used together.Check Your Understanding

 The following is just an example.
 Use your own colors and fonts that you selected and referenced.